 Now is the best time to visit the Philippines, as its popularity is growing every day.
 Before long, the country will be full of tourists just like Thailand, Vietnam or Bali and that elusive feeling of exploration will be long gone.

-This guide covers everything there is to know about diving in the Philippines, with the focus on exploring the spectacular marine life.
+This guide covers everything there is to know about diving in the Philippines, with a focus on exploring spectacular marine life.
 Even if you have never dived before you can still enjoy this wonderful place – and maybe even get certified while there if you have the time.
 Nonetheless, below you can find recommendations not just for diving, but for anyone who is into a fun-filled vacation focused around nature and adventure.

 More about the Philippines

 The Philippines is an archipelago nation consisting of over 7000 islands, 25% of which are inhabited.
 This offers visitors the perfect mix, as each island has its own style and vibe.
 While most islands are undeveloped and secluded, some of the more beautiful ones have already grown into full-scale tourist magnets.

 The best time to visit the country is between October and May, with the summer beginning around March.
 Try avoiding the months of June through September as you might encounter heavy monsoon rains and tropical storms.
 Visiting on the rainy season does make the vacation much cheaper though, and it doesn’t really disrupt the visibility while diving.